sishiha/likelihood_ratio_based_forensic_text_comparison/README.md

     training.csh

 The above shell script, which is stored in 'execute' directory, runs 'model_roberta_self_attention_modified.py' stored in 'src' directory.
 The trained model should appear in 'trained_models' directory.
 [A trained model (save_data_ite2_token500.zip)](https://www.dropbox.com/scl/fi/j24wami62xmyg6s1c40au/save_data_Ite2_token500.zip?rlkey=dnv1p4y51ji37f52d9m76kgwn&dl=0) can be downloaded.
-Due to the limitation of space, only one trained model is available.
+Due to the limitation of space, only one trained model is available here.
 Please contact the repository owner for a full set of models.

-You can carry a series of experiments by excecuting the following shell script which can be found in 'excecute' directory.
+You can carry out a series of experiments by excecuting the following shell script which can be found in 'excecute' directory.

     evaluation.csh